 - Students can visit the nearby Perlan situated on top of the city's geothermal storage tanks.

-- Applicants should have a BSc degree in business administration, economics or related fields.
+- BSc degree in business administration, economics or related subjects.

 - Individuals with a degree in other fields can apply for admission to the programme, but are required to have completed undergraduate courses from business administration in math, statistics, corporate finance and accounting.

 All applicants must submit an electronic application and attach the required accompanying documents.
-The following documents need to accompany applications:
+The following documents need to accompany applications (they should be supplied in English):

 - Curriculum vitae with a photograph